45 Tips and Tools for Travel Nursing Road Trips

 6) Consider Google Maps

 There are tons of map services out there, but there is a reason that maps have become synonymous with Google.
 They do maps better than most, especially for long distance road trips.
-You can start by mapping your trip on your computer which is makes it easier to look at alternate routes.
+You can start by mapping your trip on your computer which makes it easier to look at alternate routes.
 Or you can go straight to the app which includes an “Explore” feature that will display things to do near you in several different categories.

 7) Consider Waze